Mircea-MMXXI/azapy/docs/CVaR_th_doc.md

 #### <span style="color:green">getPositions</span>

-Computes the rebalanced number of shares for each portfolio component.
-It is the most important method of this class.
+Computes the rebalanced and delta numbers of shares for each portfolio component.

 *Call:*